 Here are 16 easy steps to start blogging

-- Beginners need to be clear on why they’re starting a blog
+- Beginners need to be clear on why they’re starting a blog and their blogging subject material

 - Decide on the type of blogging you want to do – educational or entertainment